Cat Adoption Process

 Finalize the Adoption

 Click on any of the questions below to get detailed answers.
-If you still have questions after reviewing these FAQs, please email us.

 Once an adoption is finalized, any remaining applicants will be notified by email that the cat is no longer available.
 At that point, we encourage you to revisit the Available Cats & Kittens page to see if another cat would be a good fit for you.